trycourier/courier-ios/README.md

 ### **2. Manage User Profiles**

 User Profiles must be set in Courier before they can receive push notifications.
+This should be handled where you normally manage your user's state.

 User Profiles should be [signed out](#6-signing-users-out) when you no longer want that user to receive push notifications.

 ```swift